-In carrying out reform, government must create an enabling market, and let market perform its decisive role in allocating resources, he maintained.
+In carrying out reform, government must create an enabling market, and let market perform its decisive role in allocating resources, he said.

 The government’s job is not to direct what the market should or should not do, but to do its best to energise all market players, he said.

-The premiere said China will introduce measures to help implement its high-profile Foreign Investment Law.
+The premier said China will introduce measures to help implement its high-profile Foreign Investment Law.

 The Foreign Investment Law, adopted by the second session of the 13th National People’s Congress, the country’s top legislature, is designed to protect the rights and interest of foreign investors and to attract further foreign investment into China, he noted.

 With the participation of a total of 2956 deputies of the NPC, supreme state legislature of China, its second session began in the Great Hall on March 5.